kofi12/python-payment-service/README.md

 - run the command `poetry shell` this should create a virtualenvironment
 - run the command `poetry install` poetry will install dependencies in the pyproject.toml file
 - now that the dependencies are installed you can run the service with the command `poetry run uvicorn main:app --reload`
+- MAY NOT RUN PROPERLY DUE TO .ENV file not being included

 ### Test cases